MJ Melendez Player Props: Royals vs. Rangers

 MJ Melendez At The Plate

-- Melendez is hitting .170 with four doubles, a home run and nine walks.
+- Melendez has four doubles, a home run and nine walks while hitting .158.

-- He has homered in one of 14 games, and in 1.6% of his plate appearances.

-- Melendez has driven in a run in three games this year (21.4%), including two games with multiple runs batted in.
+- Melendez has driven in a run in three games this season (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.